aredlavenkat/fluxion-docs/docs/core/integration-developer-guide.md

 # Integration Developer Guide

-Fluxion targets engineers who need MongoDB-style analytics, enrichment, and streaming orchestration inside their own services.
-This guide shows how to assemble pipelines, wire the runtime, and extend Fluxion when a built-in operator or stage is missing.
+Fluxion targets engineers who need MongoDB-style analytics and enrichment inside their own services without operating a database engine.
+This guide shows how to assemble aggregation pipelines, execute them in-process, and extend Fluxion with custom operators or stages.

 ## Audience Checklist

 - You embed Fluxion into a JVM service (Spring Boot, Quarkus, Micronaut, etc.).
-- You want the pipeline DSL (Mongo-style stages and expressions) without running MongoDB.
+- You want the pipeline DSL (Mongo-style stages and expressions) for batch or request/response workloads.
 - You may need to add bespoke stages or operators for domain-specific logic.

 ## Dependencies

 Add the modules that match the features you plan to use.
 At minimum you will need `fluxion-core`.
-Add `fluxion-connect` for connectors (Kafka source, sinks) and `fluxion-enrich` if you rely on `$httpCall`, `$sqlQuery`, or other service-aware operators.
+Add `fluxion-enrich` if you rely on `$httpCall`, `$sqlQuery`, or other service-aware operators.

 ```xml
 <dependencyManagement>